MetalES/Project-Zelda/README.md

 - Bosses (you might spoil yourself if you go on /data/music/dungeons/boss)
 - Item Skills
 - PSP port (but this one might take a while, let's focus on the game itself)

+Some ressource come from : Zelda BOM - wrightmat (https://github.com/wrightmat/zbom), still need to apply changes and move things